Islamic Golden Age: Calculus

 Ibn al-Haytham (Alhazen) discovered the sum formula for the fourth power, using a method that could be generally used to determine the sum for any integral power.
 He used this to find the volume of a paraboloid.
 He could find the integral formula for any polynomial without having developed a general formula.

 Geometry

 Islamic art makes use of geometric patterns and symmetries in many of its art forms, notably in girih tilings.
 These are formed using a set of five tile shapes, namely a regular decagon, an elongated hexagon, a bow tie, a rhombus, and a regular pentagon.
 All the sides of these tiles have the same length; and all their angles are multiples of 36° (π/5 radians), offering fivefold and tenfold symmetries.
 The tiles are decorated with strapwork lines (girih), generally more visible than the tile boundaries.
 In 2007, the physicists Peter Lu and Paul Steinhardt argued that girih from the 15th century resembled quasicrystalline Penrose tilings.
 Elaborate geometric zellige tilework is a distinctive element in Moroccan architecture.
 Muqarnas vaults are three-dimensional but were designed in two dimensions with drawings of geometrical cells.

 Jamshīd al-Kāshī's estimate of pi would not be surpassed for 180 years.

 Trigonometry

-A triangle labelled with the components of the law of sines.
-Capital A, B and C are the angles, and lower-case a, b, c are the sides opposite them. (a opposite A, etc.)